Michael Unser: Career

-Michael Unser obtained a M.S. in 1981 and a PhD in 1984 in electrical engineering from the École Polytechnique Fédérale de Lausanne (EPFL).
-In 1985, he moved to the National Institute of Health in Bethesda, Maryland, where he worked as a post-doctoral fellow in the Biomedical Engineering and Instrumentation Program.
+Unser obtained a M.S. in 1981 and a PhD in 1984 in electrical engineering from EPFL.
+In 1985, he moved to the National Institutes of Health in Bethesda, Maryland, where he worked as a post-doctoral fellow in the Biomedical Engineering and Instrumentation Program.
 There, he became head of the Image Processing Group in 1990.
 In 1997, he was named associate professor at EPFL, where he was promoted full professor in 2000.
 In 2021, he was named academic director of the EPFL Center for Imaging.

 Research

-Michael Unser heads the biomedical image processing group at the School of Engineering of EPFL.
+Unser heads the biomedical image processing group at the School of Engineering of EPFL.
 His research focuses on the development of mathematical tools and algorithms for the analysis of medical and biomedical images, notably for image reconstruction and multi-modal imaging.

 Unser's group was among the first to promote the use of wavelets as mathematical tools in biology and medicine.
 Unser has notably pioneered their use in the analysis of fMRI and PET imaging data.

 Distinctions

-As of 2020, Michael Unser's publications had been cited over 50,000 times and his H-index was 102, owing him to figure on the list of highly cited researchers in engineering.
+As of 2020, Unser's publications had been cited over 50,000 times and his H-index was 102, owing him to figure on the list of highly cited researchers in engineering.

 Unser received three Advanced Grants (2010 & 2015 & 2021) from the European Research Council for research projects on signal processing, bioimaging, and functional learning.

 He is a recipient of the IEEE Signal Processing Society's 1995 Best Paper Award (together with A. Aldroubi and M. Eden), of the IEEE Signal Processing Society's 2000 Magazine Award, and the IEEE Signal Processing Society's 2003 Best Paper Award (with T. Blu).

 In 2018, Unser was awarded the Technical Achievement Award by the European Association for Signal Processing.

 In 2020, he was awarded the 2020 IEEE Engineering in Biology and Medicine Society Academic Career Achievement Award.